Jr. High Curriculum

 Students study good health practices and learn the importance of aerobic exercise and muscle strengthening for overall fitness.
 Daily games of soccer, kickball, volleyball, and capture the flag are enjoyed.
 Students take downhill skiing or snowboarding lessons for 5 weeks in the winter.

 Art History including Greek Sculpture, impressionists, Renaissance, cubism, and modern art.
 Drama including theater production (creative writing and acting).
 Graphic arts including drawing, collage and painting.
-Crafts including sewing, knitting, crocheting, black and white photography, quilting, basketry, candlemaking, woodworking, weaving, and papermaking.
+Crafts including sewing, knitting, crocheting, black and white photography, quilting.
 Field trips: Canterbury Shaker Village, Currier Gallery of Art, Courthald Museum in London, Smithsonian National Gallery of Art.

 Field Trips—Outings and Odysseys

 Each year the students take many field trips to both unify the group and compliment their studies.
 In addition to the annual overnight camping trip in the fall, students take one to two trips per month, culminating in an extensive class trip at the end of the year.
-In 2003 and 2005, the students went to Iceland and London following a year long study of British and Icelandic history and literature.
+In 2003, 2005, and 2009 the students went to Iceland and London following a year long study of British and Icelandic history and literature.
 In 2004, the students traveled to Washington, DC after a year long study of American History and government.
-In 2006, the students will travel to Montreal.
+Other trips have included US history road trips down the East Coast, Quebec City, and Rome, Italy.

 Annual events that the students participate in include: International Day (students become ambassadors for a country and give an oral presentation to classmates and parents), Science Fair (students give an oral presentation on their chosen science topic), Arts Night (a musical performance) and Family Night (students show off their work to school families)